 - Reading these two books and watching the "mini-lectures" in the Companion Guide allows us to make the Institute much more interactive, with you and the other participants grappling with the challenges of doing a social action course rather than just being taught the material.
 In addition, the Companion Guide includes all of the articles, in-class videos, and portfolios that Scott used in his social action course, and a Case Study of one student campaign, so you see how the resources are used by the students.

-We also ask all attendees to watch the following documentary on social action:
+We also ask all attendees to watch the following videos on social action:

 Immediately after the Institute, we will invite you to complete a short survey to share your thoughts on what worked, what could be improved, and how we might expand the pool of faculty and staff teaching social action.
 We have used feedback from prior participants to make significant improvements in the design and delivery of the Institutes on Teaching Social Action.
 This is vitally important if we are to achieve our goal of mainstreaming the teaching of social action using an experiential learning model.

-Ideally, we would like to receive your syllabus at least two weeks before you teach social action.
+Ideally, we would like to receive your syllabus at least one month before you teach social action.
 We will add it to our social action course database, where interested faculty and staff can see how others in the field are structuring their social action courses.
-Please email your course syllabus to Scott Myers-Lipton at smlipton@sjsu.com.
-We will also provide an option for you to upload your syllabus directly to the Social Action Courses database.
+This should occur within 18 months of completing the Institute.

 Four weeks after your social action class begins, we invite you to fill out a survey informing us of your student teams’ demands and targets.
 We also ask how you feel your course is going.